35 Unusual Facts About Maine Coon Cats

 Learn more about the unusual Maine Coon noises, in this cat guide.

-31. They Look Like Mini Lynx Cats
+30. They Look Like Mini Lynx Cats

-32. Popular Cat Breed
+31. Popular Cat Breed

-33. Maine Coon Cats Are Famous!
+32. These Cats Are Famous!

-For example, Kusa won the heart of the internet when his owner shared a photo of her holding him on her popular Instagram account.
+Over the last few years, countless Maine Coon cats have risen to fame, seemingly overnight.
+For example, Kusa won the internets heart when his owner shared a photo of her holding him on her popular Instagram account.
 He looks HUGE!

 Other famous Maine Coons include Barivel who won the Guinness World Record for being the ‘Longest Living Cat’ in the world.
 Meet him, here.

 Gorgeous Bao Zi is another example of a Maine Coon that grabbed the attention of the internet.
+In 2023 he was a 6-year-old mixed Maine Coon cat.
+He enjoys traveling the world with his owners, and has visited more US States than I have!

 Learn more about Bao Zi, in this article.

-34. They Walk With Their Tail Held Up High
+33. They Walk With Their Tail Held Up High

-If your Maine Coon cat is walking towards you, and they are excited to see you, they will walk towards you with their tail held up high!
+If your Maine Coon cat is walking towards you and they are excited to see you, they will walk towards you with their tail held up high!

 When our eldest Maine Coon cat Pippin damaged his tail canal from an awkward jump, he was unable to hold his tail up and it was the saddest thing to see in the world.

 The cat surgeon was not certain his tail would ever heal and talked about amputation.
+Thankfully, after three months his tail healed and his tail resumed looking like a flag pole!

 You can follow Pippin’s story on Maine Coon Central’s Youtube Channel, here.

 Contrary to popular belief the ‘M’ marking on a cat’s face does not automatically mean that you own a Maine Coon cat!
+The marking is just a normal tabby marking.

 Learn more about this fun Maine Coon cat fact, in this article about it.